krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 No: you cannot use a default password to log into an EC2 instance launched from a custom AWS AMI based on Ubuntu.
 The default Ubuntu AMI and other custom AMIs typically use SSH key-based authentication for login, not passwords

+#### What is aws launch template instance tenancy?

+In AWS Launch Templates, the Instance Tenancy setting controls how your EC2 instances are hosted — specifically, whether they run on shared or dedicated hardware.
+- default Run on shared hardware alongside instances from other customers (cheapest)
+- dedicated Run on dedicated hardware — a physical server fully isolated for your use
+- host Use a specific Dedicated Host, giving you control over instance placement (BYOL, compliance)

+When you create a Launch Template, the default value for the instance tenancy is shared and the instance tenancy is controlled by the tenancy attribute of the VPC.
+If you set the Launch Template Tenancy to shared (default) and the VPC Tenancy is set to dedicated, then the instances have dedicated tenancy.
+If you set the Launch Template Tenancy to dedicated and the VPC Tenancy is set to default, then again the instances have dedicated tenancy.

+#### The engineering team has been seeing recurrent issues wherein the in-flight requests from the ELB to the Amazon EC2 instances are getting dropped when an instance becomes unhealthy.
+Which of the following features can be used to address this issue?

+Connection Draining

+To ensure that Elastic Load Balancing stops sending requests to instances that are de-registering or unhealthy while keeping the existing connections open, use connection draining.
+This enables the load balancer to complete in-flight requests made to instances that are de-registering or unhealthy.
+The maximum timeout value can be set between 1 and 3,600 seconds (the default is 300 seconds).
+When the maximum time limit is reached, the load balancer forcibly closes connections to the de-registering instance